aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-set-series-invisible/_index.md

 ## How to set series invisible in Excel Chart

-In Excel chart, you can right-click a chart, click "Select Data", and in the pop-up window, you can set whether a series is visible by checking or unchecking it.
-You can download the following [sample file](SeriesFiltered.xlsx) and operate it in Excel as shown in the figure to achieve this function.
-Next, we will tell you how to achieve this using the Aspose.Cells library.
+In an Excel chart, you can right‑click a chart, click **Select Data**, and in the pop‑up window, you can set whether a series is visible by checking or unchecking it.
+You can download the following [sample file](SeriesFiltered.xlsx) and work with it in Excel as shown in the figure to achieve this function.
+Next, we will show you how to achieve this using the Aspose.Cells library.

 ![todo:image_alt_text](series-invisible.png)